-The oxygen layer depth in Lake Tippecanoe has been decreasing over the last 100 years during July and August.
-This increasingly limits the space in which fish can live and forces fish to a warmer surface water layer.
-Some fish cannot survive in warmer water which is likely why they are no longer able to survive in Lake Tippecanoe as recorded historically.
+The oxygen layer depth in Oswego Lake does not show any obvious trends over the last 20 years during July and August.
+A thinner oxygen layer limits the space that fish can live and forces fish to a warmer surface water layer.
+Some fish cannot survive in warmer water such that certain fish may no longer be able to survive in Oswego Lake though they may have historically.